- The fundamental principle is to

 though I have seen alternative suggestions such as concrete, which to me

 seem inferior in several respects.
-As I make clear below, the fact that
+As I explain below, the fact that

 the pistons are monolithic in function need not imply that they are